leaf-ai/studio-go-runner/docs/aws_k8s.md

         memory: 1024Mi
         # ^ Set memory in case default limits are set low
         nvidia.com/gpu: 1 # requesting 1 GPUs
-        # ^ For Legacy Accelerators mode this key must be renamed
-        #   'alpha.kubernetes.io/nvidia-gpu'
   tolerations:
   # This toleration will allow the gpu hook to run anywhere
   #   By default this is permissive in case you have tainted your GPU nodes.